K-P-S-S-S-N-V/Task-MongoDB/README.md

 171
 ```
 Now Here,

-#db.fail_exam, db.fail_quiz, db.fail_homework....shows who scored below passmark and assingned the collection as fail in all the categories
+db.fail_exam, db.fail_quiz, db.fail_homework....shows who scored below passmark and assingned the collection as fail in all the categories
-#db.pass_exam, db.pass_quiz, db.pass_homework....shows who scored above passmark and assingned the collection as pass in all the categories
+db.pass_exam, db.pass_quiz, db.pass_homework....shows who scored above passmark and assingned the collection as pass in all the categories

----
-## 4) Find the total and average of the exam, quiz and homework and store them in a separate collection.
+# 4) Find the total and average of the exam, quiz and homework and store them in a separate collection.

-# Total and Average of Exam
+## Total and Average of Exam
 ```python
 db = client.test
 exam1=db.exam